Family travel essentials – when you should consider using toddler reins

 Before I had children of my own, I remember first encountering a toddler tethered to his mum by a harness and reins.
 I remember thinking, How incredibly ridiculous is that?
 She can’t even keep her bub under control enough to let him move around on his own.
 When I’m a mum, I will never resort to such foolishness.

 And then I had my own children.
 Oh, how I wish I could travel back in time and apologize profusely for my ignorance.

-As you have just read, using harnesses or backpacks with reins can be an incredibly divisive parenting issue.
-In terms of travelling and going to events with your children, toddler reins can be greatly beneficial.
+As you might imagine, using harnesses or backpacks with reins can be an incredibly divisive parenting issue.
+In terms of travelling and going to events with your children, undoubtedly, toddler reins can be greatly beneficial.
 They can also be stress-relieving for parents of special needs children who require secure boundaries.

 We’re here to help you find the Best Toddler Reins for any situation, and we won’t judge you one bit.
 Trust us, we know the terror of losing a toddler in an airport, and we wouldn’t wish that panic on anyone!

 |Diono Sure Steps Safety Harness and Reins||Harness||1 to 4 years||Extra long straps great for winterwear

 |HappyVk Safety Harness for Kids||Harness||1 to 4 years||Can be attached to an adult waist band